craftingcity/The-Known-World/Warspider.md

 Along the outside, durandurm elemental weaponry is attatched, and can be fired from inside the Beast (see [[Kickoff]] and [[The Outlands]] for more on durandurm).

-It is powered by a core of elemental Fire from the [[The Planes of Existence#The Plane of Fire|plane thereof]].
+It is powered by a core of durandurm baptized in elemental fire from the [[The Planes of Existence#The Plane of Fire|plane thereof]].